Camden restaurants, breakfasts, lunches, pubs, bars, cafés and more.

 Bintang on Kentish Town Road dishes up vibrant pan-Asian flavours, La Patagonia on Camden High Street serves good-value steaks alongside other hefty Argentine dishes, Café Chula by the Lock serves bright-flavoured regional Mexican food, and Namaasté Kitchen on Parkway serves seriously good modern Indian food — much better than its illuminated decor might suggest.
-Elsewhere, Market on Parkway excels in simple cooking where the ingredients do the talking, and inventive small-plates wielding Made is worth a visit despite its touristy location within the Roundhouse.
+One of London's few Cambodian restaurants, Lemongrass, can be found serving up Fish Amok and Kampot Pepper at reasonable prices.

-Two of Camden’s best known restaurants are Gilgamesh and Shaka Zulu — to our mind both are over-priced and underwhelming.
+One of Camden’s best known restaurants, Shaka Zulu now has a sister restaurant Gabeto, also in Camden Market — to our mind both are over-priced and underwhelming.
 Caribbean-themed Guanabana is a bit of an institution and fun to visit, but not one of the area’s gastronomic highlights.

 Something special — fine dining

 While you can eat very well in Camden, fine dining isn’t what it naturally excels at — but that’s where Primrose Hill comes in.
 Highlights of the neighbourhood include Bryn Williams’ modern European restaurant Odette’s and the seasonal cooking of Ramsay-owned York & Albany.